CS 314 - Specification 10 - Binary Search Trees

 |Test code||BSTTester.java contains several tests for the BinarySearchTree class.
 You must ensure the tests are correct and your class must pass these tests.
 Delete the original tests.
 Add at least 2 more tests per method.||Provided by you and me.|

 |Reflection||questions.txt Place your answers to these questions in a comment at the top of your BSTTester.java file.||Provided by me.|

 BinarySearchTree.java is class that implements a binary search tree as discussed in lecture.
 I have specified the methods for the class.
 Complete the implementation under the constraints of the general requirements.
 There is a method named printTree which prints out a representation of the current tree.
 It is a horizontal representation.
 Read the documentation for other details.

 BinarySearchTree.BSTNode.
 This is a class nested inside the BinarySearchTree class.
 Use instances of this class to store the data in the binary search tree.
 This is very similar to the BSTNode class presented in class, but now we are nesting it inside the BinarySearchTree class.
-This allows you to access the instance variables directly.
+This allows you to access the instance variables of a BSTNode object directly.

 BSTTester.java contains several tests for the BinarySearchTree class.
 After you are sure the original tests are correct and that your class passes them, delete the original tests.
 Add at least 2 tests per method in the BinarySearchTree class.

 questions.txt contains a number of questions to and experiments regarding your completed BinarySearchTree class.
 Place your answers in a comment at the top of your BSTTester class.

 getAllGreaterThan(E val) methods shall be as efficient as

 possible in terms of time and space.
 Meaning make the T(N) as small as